MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the term "bug" to describe a programming error originated in the 1940s when a moth got trapped in a relay of the Harvard Mark II computer?
-The operators removed the moth and taped it to their logbook with the note "First actual case of bug being found."
+Did you know that the term "bug" in programming actually originates from a real bug?
+In 1947, computer scientist Grace Hopper found a moth stuck in a relay of the Harvard Mark II computer, causing it to malfunction.
+She removed the bug and taped it to her logbook, coining the term "debugging" to describe the process of fixing errors in code.